20 Below

-20 Below is the debut solo studio album by American hip hop recording artist MC Breed from Flint, Michigan.
+20 Below is the debut solo lbum by American hip hop recording artist MC Breed from Flint, Michigan.
 It was released on May 12, 1992 via Wrap Records and S.D.E.G.
 Records with distribution by Ichiban Records.
 Recording sessions took place at Silver Sun Recording Studio in Flint with producers DJ Flash and Bernard Terry.
 It features guest appearances from Chuck Nyce and Night & Day.

-The album peaked at #155 on the Billboard 200, at #40 on the Top R&B/Hip-Hop Albums chart and at #6 on the Heatseekers Albums chart in the United States.
+The album peaked at number 155 on the Billboard 200, at number 40 on the Top R&B/Hip-Hop Albums chart and at number 6 on the Heatseekers Albums chart in the United States.
 It spawned three singles: "Ain't to Be F...ed With", "Ain't Too Much Worried" and "No Frontin' Allowed".
-The first two singles from the album made it to the Hot Rap Songs chart – "Ain't to Be Fucked With" reached #14, while "Ain't Too Much Worried" reached #12.
+The first two singles from the album made it to the Hot Rap Songs chart – "Ain't to Be Fucked With" reached number 14, while "Ain't Too Much Worried" reached number 12.